strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/configurations/required/middlewares.md

   // ...
   'my-custom-node-module', // custom middleware that does not require any configuration {
-    // custom resolve to find a package or a path
+    // custom name to find a package or a path
-    resolve: 'my-custom-node-module',
+    name: 'my-custom-node-module',
     config: {
       foo: 'bar',
     },